HomeMy WebLinkAboutcoa.lu.ex.HovesvenLotsR&S-Blk106.1978M E M O R A N D U M

 compatible use conceivable and clearly a preferred use.
 We have

-OATES, AUSTIN, MCGRATH & c.IOiC<DAN
+OATEs, AUSTIN, MCGRATH & JORDAN

 review and, considering the size of the site and the neighbor-